suncoast-devs/handbook/curriculum/front-end/react-ii/assignments/store-front.md

 draft: true
 ---

-In this assignment you will build a mock shopping website in React, with React Router
+In this assignment you will build a mock shopping website in React, with React Router.

 ## Objectives